 What is Bremelanotide?

-Bremelanotide is a melanocortin agonist, a synthetic peptide analog of a naturally occurring hormone called alpha-MSH.
-The mechanism of action involves helping to activate internal pathways involved in the body’s normal sexual responses.
+Our lead product in late stage development is bremelanotide, a novel melanocortin 4 receptor agonist under investigation to help restore a natural sexual desire in premenopausal women with HSDD.
+The mechanism of action of bremelanotide involves helping to activate internal pathways in the brain involved in the body’s normal sexual responses.

 How is Bremelanotide Used?

-Bremelanotide is given by subcutaneous injection using an autoinjector.
+Bremelanotide is given by subcutaneous injection under the skin using a single use autoinjector pen.
 There is no visible needle with the autoinjector.
-In Phase 3 clinical trials women administer bremelanotide by pressing the autoinjector against their thigh or abdomen – the autoinjector does the rest.
+In Phase 3 clinical trials women administered bremelanotide by pressing the autoinjector against their thigh or abdomen – the autoinjector does the rest.

 What are Clinical Trial Results with Bremelanotide?